linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Proprietor [(https://data.linz.govt.nz/table/51998)](https://data.linz.govt.nz/table/51998)
 ### Description:
-A proprietor is a person or corporation holding a share in a title. <br>
+A registered owner is a person or corporation holding a share in a title. <br>
 __IMPORTANT__: LINZ would like to remind users that the Privacy Act applies to personal information contained within this dataset, particularly when used in conjunction with other public data.
 See the [LINZ Licence For Personal Data 2.1](https://data.linz.govt.nz/license/linz-licence-personal-data-21/)
 __Please ensure your use of this data does not breach any conditions of the Act.__

 __Data Element__   | __Type (max. size)__   | __Notes__
 :-------------|:-----------|:-----------------------------------
-ETS_ID             | INTEGER                | The identifier of the estate share that the proprietor owns.
-If there are joint tenants on a title, there will be more than one proprietor for the same estate share.
+ETS_ID             | INTEGER                | The identifier of the estate share that the registered owner owns.
+If there are joint tenants on a title, there will be more than one registered owner for the same estate share.
-__*ID*__           | INTEGER                | The unique identifier for the proprietor.
-(Primary Key) STATUS             | VARCHAR(4)             | The status of the proprietor. <br> See Reference Code Group TSDS for valid values.
+__*ID*__           | INTEGER                | The unique identifier for the registered owner.
+(Primary Key) STATUS             | VARCHAR(4)             | The status of the registered owner. <br> See Reference Code Group TSDS for valid values.
-TYPE               | VARCHAR(4)             | Indicates whether this proprietor is an individual or corporation. <br> See Reference Code Group PRPT for valid values.
+TYPE               | VARCHAR(4)             | Indicates whether this registered owner is an individual or corporation. <br> See Reference Code Group PRPT for valid values.
-PRIME_SURNAME      | VARCHAR(100)           | If this proprietor is an individual, the surname of the proprietor is stored here, otherwise this should be blank.
+PRIME_SURNAME      | VARCHAR(100)           | If this registered owner is an individual, the surname of the registered owner is stored here, otherwise this should be blank.
-PRIME_OTHER_NAMES  | VARCHAR(100)           | If this proprietor is an individual, the given name(s) of the proprietor are stored here, otherwise this should be blank.
+PRIME_OTHER_NAMES  | VARCHAR(100)           | If this registered owner is an individual, the given name(s) of the registered owner are stored here, otherwise this should be blank.
-CORPORATE_NAME     | VARCHAR(250)           | If this proprietor is a corporation, the name of the corporation is stored here, otherwise this should be blank.
+CORPORATE_NAME     | VARCHAR(250)           | If this registered owner is a corporation, the name of the corporation is stored here, otherwise this should be blank.
-NAME_SUFFIX        | VARCHAR(4)             | If this proprietor is an individual, the name_suffix of the proprietor is stored here, otherwise this should be blank. <br> See Reference Code Group NMSF for valid values.
+NAME_SUFFIX        | VARCHAR(4)             | If this registered owner is an individual, the name_suffix of the registered owner is stored here, otherwise this should be blank. <br> See Reference Code Group NMSF for valid values.
-ORIGINAL_FLAG      | CHAR(1)                | This flag is set to "Y" if this proprietor was one of the original proprietors on the title.
+ORIGINAL_FLAG      | CHAR(1)                | This flag is set to "Y" if this registered owner was one of the original registered owners on the title.
 This is required for printing the historic view of the title which shows the original header data.

 ## Reduction Method [(https://data.linz.govt.nz/table/51736)](https://data.linz.govt.nz/table/51736)
 ### Description: